ManishaKanyal21/customer-banking-app/README.md

 ## Prerequisites

-Ensure you have Docker and Docker Compose installed on your system.
+Ensure you have Docker Desktop installed on your system which will install Docker Engine, Docker CLI client, and Docker Compose.

 ## Getting Started